vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 ---
 sidebar_position: 3
-title: Trading fees and rewards
+title: Fees and trading rewards
 hide_title: false
 ---
 The Vega trading fee structure incentivises passive trading (placing orders on the order book), providing liquidity, and running the network infrastructure.
 The protocol does not charge gas fees for interacting with the network.